abrudtkuhl/ladder/README.md

 ladder
 ======

-Ladder is a Chrome Extensino that hoists you you over newspaper paywalls
+Ladder is a Chrome Extension that hoists you you over newspaper paywalls